 Project: 'Troy's

-Arcade' - Scratch Build Bar Top MAME
+Arcade' - Scratch Build Bar Top Video Arcade

 I have wanted to build my own arcade machine for quite some time,